Hungry Shark: Hungry Shark Trilogy (2010–2011)

 A compilation of the first 3 games, updated with HD graphics.

 Hungry Shark: Night (2011)

 The final game to be published solely by Future Games of London.

 Hungry Shark Evolution (2012)

 The first Hungry Shark game originally released by Future Games of London in 2012 and later published by Ubisoft in 2013 after the studio was officially acquired by the latter.

 Hungry Shark World (2016)

 A sequel to Hungry Shark Evolution, reached 30 million downloads on Google Play Store.
-The game includes 33 of new sharks and many returning ones.
+The game includes 33 new sharks and many returning ones.
 The game is still being updated today.

 Hungry Shark VR (2017)

 A version of Hungry Shark that is in VR and runs on Google Daydream.

 Hungry Dragon (2018)

 A spinoff of Hungry Shark, where the player controls a flying dragon.
 This installment was not created by Future Games of London, instead being published and developed by Ubisoft Barcelona Mobile.

 Hungry Shark Arena (2020)

 Hungry Shark Arena is an online multiplayer shark battle royale game.
 The HTML5 game is available Desktop and Mobile.